Finance Director vs CFO – what’s the difference (if any) and why should your business care?

 - Long-Term Goal Achievement: Finance Directors and Financial Controllers give the necessary blocks upon which a CFO builds a solid financial structure to keep the company secure and on its way to success.
 CFOs work on long-term goals such as minimizing project costs, increasing shareholder value, negotiating acquisitions, securing new loans or investment capital, and plotting a company’s financial position years in advance, identifying and mitigating risks well before they happen.

 - Agent of Change: A CFO develops and executes comprehensive financial growth initiatives.
 They reach into their years of experience to find the right tactics to address present financial challenges and skirt around future threats.
 Since they usually have expansive practical knowledge under their belt, they have a birds-eye view of both opportunities and possible challenges and the actions the organization must take to address these.

-What are the differences between a CFO and finance director?
+What are the differences between a CFO and a finance director?

-The main difference between CFO and director of finance is the breadth and depth of experience, as well as their horizon of influence.
+The main difference between a CFO and a director of finance is the breadth and depth of experience, as well as their horizon of influence.

-Finance directors are typically less experienced than CFOs and are focused on short term goals.
+Finance directors are typically less experienced than CFOs and are focused on short-term goals.
 Meanwhile, CFOs usually have decades of experience that spans across a broad range of industries and financial management experience.
-Given this, CFOs are focused on long-term, strategic goals of the organization.
+Given this, CFOs are focused on the long-term, strategic goals of the organization.